navahc09/navahc09/README.md

 - 👋 Hi, I’m @navahc09
 - 👀 I’m interested in all things tech
-- 💞️ I’m looking to collaborate on Any projects involving web design, python apis or LLM's
+- 💞️ I’m looking to collaborate on Any projects involving web design, rest apis or LLM's
 - 📫 How to reach me 4.2.2.1
-- 😄 Pronouns: He/HIm
+- 😄 Pronouns: He/Him
 - ⚡ Fun fact: second worst thing to happen to orphans

 <!---